Meet Our Community Advisory Board

 Christina Garibaldi-Morales | Director of Program Development & Community Engagement

 Christina is a public health strategist, researcher, and future physician with a deep commitment to equity and culturally responsive care.
-She holds a Master of Science in Global Health Sciences from the University of California, San Francisco (UCSF) and is currently completing her medical education with plans to specialize in OB/GYN.
+She holds a Master of Science in Global Health Sciences from the University of California, San Francisco and is currently completing her medical education with plans to specialize in OB/GYN.

 Christina brings a unique blend of clinical insight, research, and lived experience to her leadership at LLAF.
 Her background includes case management for individuals living with HIV/AIDS, survivors of trauma, and underserved youth.
 At LLAF, she leads curriculum development and community engagement, integrating trauma-informed practices, health equity frameworks, and storytelling to support healing and resilience in system-impacted communities.

-Denoval Hawkins | Advisory Board Member
+Denoval Hawkins | Community Advisory Board Member

 Denoval brings over 20 years of experience in community leadership and youth engagement as an intervention specialist supervisor at the Los Angeles Unified School District.
 His work primarily revolves around nurturing and counseling children from low-income families, especially those in single-parent households and the foster care systemDenoval's commitment extends beyond the school environment; he actively advocates for these children, providing mentorship and connecting them with vital community resources.
-Throughout his career, he has spearheaded numerous initiatives aimed at improving the lives of individuals in various neighborhoods.
-His efforts include offering essential support to housing insecure and homeless populations through the collection and distribution of donated food, clothing, and transportation services for medical appointments, church visits, and local food drives.

 Denoval’s lived experience navigating systemic barriers fuels his commitment to advocacy, ensuring that LLAF’s programs are responsive, accessible, and culturally inclusive.

-Rose Rutherford, PhD | Advisory Board Member
+Dr. Brittnae Stallworth | Community Advisory Board Member

 Community Advisory Board (CAB) FAQs